arunism/Machine-Learning-For-Cancer-Diagnosis/README.md

 Therefore the genetic mutation (row) with ID=15 in the file training_variants, was classified using the clinical evidence (text) from the row with ID=15 in the file training_text

-Finally, to make it more exciting!!
+Finally, to make it more exciting!
 Some of the test data is machine-generated to prevent hand labeling.
-You will submit all the results of your classification algorithm, and we will ignore the machine-generated samples.

 ##### It consists of the following datasets:

     * training_variants